isaacnmm/pestpolicy-hugo2XX/content/posts/best-grass-seed-for-overseeding/index.md

 Effective overseeding involves more than just scattering seed.
 Proper preparation and application techniques are crucial for ensuring good seed-to-soil contact, which is essential for germination and establishment.

-Here�s a step-by-step guide to the best way to overseed your lawn:
+Heres a step-by-step guide to the best way to overseed your lawn:

 1.  **Mow Your Lawn Low:**
     * Before overseeding, mow your existing lawn shorter than usual, about 1-2 inches high.
 This reduces the competition from established grass for sunlight and moisture, allowing the new seedlings to get enough light.
 Bag the clippings to expose the soil.